USS Kidd (DDG-100): 2020 COVID-19 pandemic

 On 24 April 2020, the United States Navy reported that a sailor assigned to Kidd had tested positive for the virus after being medically evacuated the previous day from operations at sea.
 After the sailor's test returned positive, the Navy sent a medical team to the ship to conduct contact tracing and test sailors for the virus on board.
 By the morning of 24 April, 17 additional sailors tested positive, with additional cases expected as testing continued.

 The initial patient was stable and recovering at a medical facility in San Antonio, Texas.
-It was planned for Kidd to return to port so that it could be disinfected.
+It was planned for Kidd to return to port so that she could be disinfected.
 This was the second instance of the coronavirus being found aboard an American naval ship that had been deployed.

+In popular culture

+The ship was featured in the Michael Bay film Transformers: Revenge of the Fallen (2009).
+In the film, the ship had a rail gun used to shoot and kill a Decepticon named Devastator.
+However, it was USS Preble (DDG-88) that was filmed during the production of the movie to portray as the USS Kidd.